 Argentina – Ministerio de Relaciones Exteriores or National Archives of Argentina

-- The process can take up to 18-24 months to process your German citizenship application
+The process can take up to 18-24 months to action your German citizenship application

 Your application is lodged with the German Federal Office of Administration (FOA).
-There is no way to expedite the process.
+There is no way to expedite this process.